-To pursue psychiatry, you need to pursue MBBS, and then specialise in psychiatry.
-You can then super specialise in any of the above mentioned fields.
+To pursue psychiatry, you need to pursue MBBS, and then specialize in psychiatry.
+You can then super specialize in any of the above mentioned fields.
 There is no course offered at the undergraduate level.
 Subjects needed at the HSC level are: Physics, Chemistry, and Biology.

 Average Salary of a Psychiatrist in India: